 Your browser does not support iframes.

-NTA JEE Main 2020 - National Testing Agency (NTA) released the JEE Main 2020 application form for January attempt in online mode on September 3, 2019.
-The application form of JEE Main (January) was available till October 10.
-NTA JEE Main 2020 will be conducted in two sessions - January (from January 6-11) and April (April 3 to 9).
+NTA JEE Main 2020 - National Testing Agency (NTA) has released the JEE Main 2020 admit card for January session.
+The application form of JEE Main (January) for students is closed and was available in online mode from September 3 till October 10.
+NTA JEE Main 2020 will be conducted in two sessions - January (from January 6-9) and April (April 3 to 9).
 National Testing Agency is the conducting body of JEE Main 2020.
 There will be 2 papers of the entrance exam - Paper 1 for engineering aspirants and Paper 2 for architecture and planning aspirants.
 Candidates can appear for JEE Main once or in both attempts as per their convenience.
 JEE Main 2020 will be conducted for admissions into 1 NITs, 23 IIITs and 23 GFTIs.
 Apart from these institutes, JEE Main scores are widely accepted at state institutes in many states of the country.
 In addition, JEE Main 2020 also provides candidates with a broad scope of admissions in a large number of private universities and engineering colleges in the country.
-Candidates who will qualify JEE Main 2020 cutoff will be eligible to appear for JEE Advanced 2020.Latest: JEE Main 2020 application form correction facility available now.Important : NTA has made changes in JEE Main Exam Pattern 2020
+Candidates who will qualify JEE Main 2020 cutoff will be eligible to appear for JEE Advanced 2020.Latest: Download JEE Main 2020 admit card using your application number and password or date of birth.

 National Testing Agency was established and approved by the Union Council of Ministers and November 10, 2017.
 From the last year, NTA has taken over the major entrance exams in the country like JEE Main, NEET, NET, CMAT and GPAT from CBSE.
 NTA JEE Main 2020 will be conducted for B.Tech admissions in different branches at 31 NITs, 23 IIITs and 23 GFTIs.
 Apart from these, students will also be eligible for admissions in various private universities and state B.Tech programmes of Haryana, Nagaland, Himachal Pradesh, Odisha etc.